 This paper builds on an extensive literature testing for collusion.
-Following the work of Porter & Zona (1993, 1999), we define collusive behavior as a set of actions that violate individual profit maximization.
-Recent papers using a similar strategy to define collusive behavior include Chassang et al. (2022, 2023), Clark, Coviello & De Leverano (2024), Conley & Decarolis (2016), and Kawai & Nakabayashi (2022).
-Our paper also relates to an extensive literature using excessive correlation in bids to detect collusive behavior (Abrantes-Metz et al. 2006, Bajari & Ye 2003, Froeb et al. 1993).
-There also exists a large literature studying the inner working of cartels in auction settings (e.g. Asker (2010) and Pesendorfer (2000)), as well as more broadly in retail and manufacturing industries (Byrne & De Roos 2019, Clark, Horstmann & Houde 2024, Clark & Houde 2013, Genesove & Mullin 2001, Igami & Sugaya 2022).
+Following the work of Porter and Zona (1993, 1999), we define collusive behavior as a set of actions that violate individual profit maximization.
+Recent papers using a similar strategy to define collusive behavior include Bernasconi et al. (2023), Chassang et al. (2022, 2023), Clark et al. (2024a), Conley and Decarolis (2016), and Kawai and Nakabayashi (2022).
+Our paper also relates to an extensive literature using excessive correlation in bids to detect collusive behavior (Abrantes-Metz et al., 2006; Bajari and Ye, 2003; Froeb et al., 1993).
+There also exists a large literature studying the inner workings of cartels in auction settings (Asker, 2010; Pesendorfer, 2000), as well as more broadly in retail and manufacturing industries (Byrne and de Roos, 2019; Clark et al., 2024b; Clark and Houde, 2013; Genesove and Mullin, 2001; Igami and Sugaya, 2022).
+Alé-Chilet and Atal (2020) analyze the role of a trade association in coordinating actions across a large number of players.

 Our findings also relate to the literature in industrial organization identifying behavioral biases and failures to maximize profits.
-DellaVigna (2009) provides an early survey of empirical findings (including in auction environments), and DellaVigna & Gentzkow (2019) documents the prevalence of sub-optimal pricing strategies in retailer markets.
-McRae & Wolak (2021) demonstrates efficiency improvements in electricity use that would result from improved pricing.
-Jack (2013) shows that procurement auctions improve allocative efficiency over lotteries in the context of Malawi.
-While we interpret our findings through the lens of tacit collusion, the presence of market frictions (e.g., cashbased transactions) and information frictions (e.g., biased beliefs) can contribute to the existence or appearance of strategic 'mistakes'.
+DellaVigna (2009) provides an early survey of empirical findings (including in auction environments), and DellaVigna and Gentzkow (2019) documents the prevalence of sub-optimal pricing strategies in retailer markets.
+While we interpret our findings through the lens of tacit collusion, the presence of market frictions (e.g., cash-based transactions) and information frictions (e.g., biased beliefs) can also lead bidders to make strategic 'mistakes.'

-The paper also contributes to a growing literature studying the importance and impact of market power in developing countries.
-Similar to our setting, Banerjee et al. (2019) conduct a series of procurement auction experiments to evaluate the effect of outsourcing the last-mile delivery of rice in Indonesia.
-Their findings echo ours: outsourcing can lower profit margins when auctions attract a large enough number of competitive bidders (non-incumbent distributors in their setting).
-Bergquist & Dinerstein (2020) also uses a field experiment (in Kenya) to measure agricultural traders' market power, focusing on the the pass-through of cost shocks and subsidies to retail consumers.
-Brown et al. (2024) use observational data on extortion payments to illustrate the importance of the organized crime gangs in sustaining price collusion in the wholesale market for food and pharmaceutical products in El Salvador.
-Barkley (2023) exploits the collapse of the pharmaceutical cartel in Mexico to measure the impact of collusion on patient health vis-a-vis the availability and cost of insulin, while Bernasconi et al. (2023) exploit the collapse of collusion in Colombian electricity markets due to a change in auction design to measure the impact of collusion on prices consumers pay for electricity.
-Additional papers measuring the consequence of imperfect competition in developing countries include Chilet (2018) (Chilean pharmacies), Neilson (2021) (Chilean elementary schools), Ryan (2021) (Indian electricity markets), and Walsh (2020) (Ghanaian radio broadcast markets).
+The paper additionally contributes to a growing literature studying the effect of competition (or lack thereof) on market outcomes in developing countries.
+Similar to our setting, Banerjee et al. (2019) and Jack (2013) analyze procurement auction experiments in developing countries.
+Their findings echo ours: competitive auctions can improve allocative efficiency and lower profit margins.
+Closely related to our context, Bergquist and Dinerstein (2020) uses a field experiment (in Kenya) to measure agricultural traders' market power, focusing on the the pass-through of cost shocks and subsidies to retail consumers.
+Additional papers measuring the consequence of imperfect competition in developing countries include: Alé-Chilet (2018) and Alé-Chilet and Atal (2020) (Chilean pharmacies), Barkley (2023) (Mexican pharmacies), Bernasconi et al. (2023) (Colombian electricity distribution), Brown et al. (2024) (organized crime in El Salvador), Neilson (2021) (Chilean elementary schools), Ryan (2021) (Indian electricity markets), and Walsh (2020) (Ghanaian radio broadcast markets).
 Less work has been done on the impact of market power on sanitation markets, particularly in developing countries, yet the welfare impacts of poor sanitation are large.

 The remainder of the paper is organized as follows.
-In Section 2, we describe the different data sources and background information on the mechanized desludging market.
+In Section 2, we describe the different data sources and provide background information on the mechanized desludging market.
 Section 3 gives non-experimental evidence of collusion in the traditional mechanized desludging market.
 Section 4 describes the experimental auction design, presents evidence of collusion using auction and bid outcomes, and identifies firms behaving competitively and those behaving collusively on the platform.
 Section 5 uses the results from the classification exercise to measure the effect of collusion on prices, take-up of mechanized desludging, consumer surplus, and health.
 Section 6 concludes.